 Would you make a good ophthalmologist?
-Sokanu's free assessment reveals your exact compatibility with this career, your strengths, and any unique areas of interest.Take the career test
+Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!Take the career test

 The study of ophthalmology dates back as far as 800 BCE, when the Indian surgeon Sushruta noted down various eye diseases he encountered among his patients.
 The field was carried over to the pre-Hippocratic era, medieval times, and the 17th and 18th century, with each period giving its own significant contribution regarding fluid anatomy, muscle function, and surgical treatment.
 Today, modern ophthalmologists have the privilege of accessing the vast stores of knowledge and surgical techniques built and developed by their predecessors.
 However, they are also expected to contribute to this special branch of medicine through their own research and study.

 Ophthalmologists are primarily concerned with correcting imperfections and treating conditions of the eye that are known to cause diminished or loss of vision.
 They assess the condition of the patient's eye, diagnose any abnormalities found, intervene to preserve the sense of sight, and evaluate whether the condition has improved.
 They determine and prescribe the grade for patients who need glasses, and they may even open up their own private business that sells corrective lenses.